anuragsr/ics/README.md

-## ics-loader test
+## ifc-loader test
-Test project for loading an ICS file
+Test project for loading an IFC file

 Based on [this starter](https://github.com/anuragsr/threejs-webpack-starter)